Redfield Proctor: Career

 After being mustered out of military service in 1863, Proctor initially returned to practicing law, this time in Rutland, Vermont.
 He entered into law partnership with Wheelock G. Veazey.
 In 1869, he entered business again, taking a job as a manager in the Sutherland Falls Marble Company.
 In 1880, this company merged with another to become the Vermont Marble Company, over which Proctor served as president.
 Six years later, the area containing the company's marble quarries was split into a separate town called Proctor.

 During these years, Proctor began his political career.
 In 1866 he became a selectman of the town of Rutland.
 In 1867 he represented his town in the Vermont House of Representatives, serving as chairman of the committee on elections.
 Again a member of the House in 1868, he served as a member of the committee on ways and means.
 Elected to the Vermont Senate in 1874, he was chosen president pro tempore.

 In 1876 Proctor was elected lieutenant governor, and in 1878 was nominated by the Republicans and elected Governor of Vermont.
 He remained active in state politics after stepping down as governor.
 He was delegate-at-large to the Republican National Convention in 1884, and also in 1888.
 In the latter year he was chairman of the Vermont delegation, and seconded the presidential nomination of Benjamin Harrison.

-In 1888 the Vermont legislature unanimously recommended him for a cabinet position, and in March 1889, President Benjamin Harrison chose Proctor to be his Secretary of War.
+In 1888, he was again elected to the Vermont House.
+Following the 1888 presidential election, the Vermont legislature unanimously recommended him for a cabinet position, and in March 1889, President Benjamin Harrison chose Proctor to be his Secretary of War.
 At the War Department, Proctor made a mark with his managerial skill and reforming zeal, with which he modernized the Army and improved the living conditions of enlisted soldiers.